openordu/pce/C/Connacht.md

   - Connacht name derived from the Connachta population group
   - Connachta dynasties descended from Conn of the Hundred Battles
   - Crúachu royal ceremonial complex in Roscommon, centre of the province
+  - Connachta the lands are also named Leth Cuinn, the half of Conn
 categories:
+  - concept
+  - mythological figure
-  - location
+  - artifact
   - place
-  - concept
   - group
-  - artifact
+  - hero
-  - mythological figure
+  - location
   - dynasty
-  - hero
 entities:
   - Conn(mythological figure)
   - Lia Fail(artifact)